Shradha2020/cmpe-255-cross-sell-prediction/README.md

-# Predict Health Insurance Owners who will be interested in Vehicle Insurance
+# Predict if health Insurance Owners will be interested in Vehicle Insurance